21 Aug What are special and general damages?

 How do I calculate damages for my compensation claim?

 Amounts awarded for general damages and special damages are unique for every person and every personal injury claim.
-For help with your claim, contact one of the personal injury solicitors at Ferrys Solicitors, Personal Injury and Accident Solicitors or call into one of Dublin offices today.
+For help with your claim, contact one of the personal injury solicitors at Ferrys Solicitors LLP, Personal Injury and Accident Solicitors or call into one of Dublin offices today.